Today is my 29th birthday.

 I sometimes look around at my life and think: huh, who would have ever thought that’d happen.
 Every year brings with it new surprises and adventures, and we never really know what will transpire next.

-Growing up as girl in a beautiful yet small Australian country town, I never would have expected that I would find myself living in Los Angeles, married to a Southern boy, and teaching women how to feel fit, feminine and fabulous through healthy living and self care.
+Growing up in a beautiful yet small Australian country town, I never would have expected that I would find myself living in Los Angeles, married to a Southern boy, and teaching women how to feel fit, feminine and fabulous through healthy living and self-care.